-At the Barrois quarry in Freyming-Merlebach, the cliffs, sometimes pink and sometimes yellow, are a canyon-like landscape.
-Its 80-metre-high viewpoint reveals the ponds that have long since replaced the machines.
-Indeed, the sandstone was crushed into sand for the backfill of the mining sites.
-Shaped by Man, claimed by Mother Nature, the quarry has a new face.
-It is as much a refuge for the brown pelobate, the green toad, the eagle owl and the bats, which nest in the cliffs, as it is a playground for mammals, fish and insects, especially the delicate dragonflies.
-Wild flowers bloom like drops of colour amidst the vast emerald green expanses.
-Pedestrians and cyclists are welcome on various walking routes with several access points and car parks.
-Access is forbidden to any vehicle with a combustion engine, but access is allowed to electric bikes.
-Swimming is not permitted for humans or animals in order to preserve the fragile ecosystem.
+At the Barrois Quarry in Freyming-Merlebach, colorful ocher cliffs, sometimes pink or yellow, transport us into a canyon landscape.
+Its 80m high belvedere reveals the ponds which have long since replaced the machines.
+In fact, the sandstone was crushed into sand for backfilling mining sites.
+Shaped by Man, demanded by Mother Nature, the quarry has a new face.
+It is as much a refuge for the brown toad, the green toad, the eagle owl and bats, which nest in the cliffs, as it is a playground for mammals, fish and insects, especially delicate ones. dragonflies.
+Wildflowers bloom like drops of color amid the vast emerald green expanses.
+Pedestrians and cyclists are welcome for various walking routes with several access points and parking lots.
+Access prohibited to any combustion engine vehicle, access authorized to electric bicycles.
+Swimming by humans and animals is prohibited in order to preserve the fragile ecosystem.